iamnotrandom565/v3-userstyles-scripts/README.md

 ## ytchannels1.user.css (previously channels2a.user.css)

-This user style is supposed to bring back Channels1, used from 2006 to 2009.
+This user style is supposed to bring back Channels1, used from mid 2006 to late 2009.

-This userscript requires StarTube.
+This userstyle requires StarTube.
 Follow the instructions at the top, then open the StarTube settings, and enable channels3 by either clicking on a layout that's early 2013 and below, or going to "Channel layout" and enablind channels3 from there.

 If you find a bug, which are probably many, first check at the bottom of the code if I already found it, then report it to the Issues tab.

 ### Version history